 - Smaller production hall

 We do not need so much space to store products between operations.
 Workstations can be situated closer to each other, and a smaller hall means smaller rent and less space that needs heating, cleaning, lighting, etc. In addition, production cells are located next to each other to offer a smooth transition between operations.

 In the one-piece flow system, you can immediately see which process is faster to respond more efficiently.
 For example, evenly distribute work between stations.
 This enables us to identify bottlenecks and use resources optimally.
 Unfortunately, we do not see this in batch production.

 Refitting the line for other products or orders is much easier.
 We don’t have to take containers, crates, or pallets from various processes and supply new ones.
 Instead, the operator/machine adjusts itself to another product.
 That’s why the customer will get their order faster as they don’t have to wait until all ordered items are cut, milled, painted and assembled.
 This process often takes days, weeks or months.
 The faster the product is available to the client, the faster we can invoice.

 - Better ergonomy

 Workstations are optimized for the implementation of the One Piece Flow method.

 - Increase the morale of your workforce

-Depending on how your process is set up, continuous flow can also help to increase the morale of your workforce.
-As long as there is still some variation in duties (eg, switching employee tasks every so often) the higher rate of progress can help to show your employees that the work they’re doing is making something worthwhile.
+Depending on how your process is set up, continuous flow can also help increase your workforce’s morale.
+As long as there is still some variation in duties (e.g., switching employee tasks every so often), the higher rate of progress can help show your employees that the work they’re doing is making something worthwhile.